isaacbull/Marketing_campaign_app/README.md

 ### Okay we are taking it further and building a system that helps people plan travel/cooking recipe/organize todolist for a project/help write song lyrics/proof read writings and create market campaign

-create a virtual env using any one of your choice in this I used venv.
+First create a virtual env using any one of your choice in this I used venv.

 now create a .env file and add it to your .gitignore file